- About Financial Affairs

 While the examples above discuss the purchase of airfare, the process detailed above will apply to all payments (such as conference registration, baggage handling, etc.).
 For additional examples please refer to the University's policy on Entertainment and Other Expense Reimbursements.

 All receipts should be secured to an 8 ½” x 11” sheet of paper and attached to the Travel and/or Entertainment Expense Statements.
 In the event that a receipt is lost or unavailable, the Missing Receipt Affidavit must be completed and attached to the appropriate expense statement.

 In place of reimbursement for actual lodging and/or meal expenses, a reasonable per diem may be utilized.
 Per diems may be less than but cannot exceed the regular federal per diem rate for lodging and M&IE in effect for the areas where you stop for sleep or rest.
 Per diems do not need to be supported by hotel and/or meal and incidental expense receipts.
 However, a copy of the applicable GSA per diem rate must accompany the request for reimbursement.
+Please be aware that on both the first and last days of travel the reimbursement rate is only 75% of the applicable rate.
 These rates can be found at http://www.gsa.gov.

-Please note- in order to ensure compliance with state and federal grant regulations, Loyola requires that all travel funded by a state or federal grant must be accompanied by actual hotel receipts.
+Please note- in order to ensure compliance with state grant regulations, Loyola requires that all travel funded by a state grant must be accompanied by actual hotel receipts.
 M&IE per diem rates may still be utilized at the allowable grant contract rate.

 PERSONAL CAR (MILEAGE)